 More extensive coverage in terms of repair or property replacement

 Whereas a standard homeowner’s insurance does not require the insurance company to replace partially damaged areas of your home or to replace an entire collection when only a part of it is missing, the same isn’t true for high-value home insurance.
-If, for example, half your kitchen is damaged by fire, your coverage will include replacement of the entire kitchen and not just the damaged portion.
+If, for example, half your kitchen is damaged by fire, your coverage will include the replacement of the entire kitchen and not just the damaged portion.
 A standard policy, on the other hand, will leave you having to shoulder the reconstruction or renovation of the other half if you want everything in the kitchen to match perfectly (which you’d surely want).

 These may include assistance in preventing loss or damage from wildfires, 24/7 emergency services, assistance in detecting moisture or fire hazards, and referrals to pre-qualified contractors/service providers.

 Which Companies Provide High-value Home Insurance?

 Not every insurance company offers high-value home insurance, and understandably so.
 High-value homes can cost millions, and it’s not enough to have cash flow that covers just one to two claims at a time.
 So, you can imagine how much funds should always be available because it is not just about settling the claim, but also about being able to send the client a check within 24 to 48 hours.
 So, here are the top 4 insurance companies for high-value, upscale residential homes.
 Let’s see what kind of protection and services each one can offer.

 Nationwide Private Client

-Nationwide has been providing their services since 1926 and has been given an A+ rating from A.M.
+Nationwide has been providing its services since 1926 and has been given an A+ rating from A.M.
 Best, an A1 rating by Moody’s, and an A+ rating from S&P.